Understanding Gender

 Is gender diversity a new phenomenon?

 Not at all.
 History tells us that people with diverse genders have been a part of the world for a long time, particularly in non-Western cultures.
 For example, American First Nation peoples have long recognised Two Spirit people's existence, those identifying as having both a masculine and a feminine spirit.
-Native Hawaiian and Tatian cultures similarly recognise the Māhū, people of a third gender identity embodying masculine and feminine traits.
+Similarly, Native Hawaiian and Tatian cultures recognise the Māhū, people of a third gender identity embodying masculine and feminine traits.
+In Samoa, some people are within the Fa'afine and Fa'afatama third and fourth gender roles, which have been included in Samoan culture for centuries.

 First Nations Australians have also long recognised Brotherboys and Sistergirls.
 In a Punkee article, Brotherboy, Isaac Roberts explains: